 Landlord Studio is one of the most all-encompassing real estate investment management apps.
 You can automate all essential tasks to set reminders, secure cloud storage, financial reporting, and management of contractors.

 From an accounting perspective, you can get all your tax-related information in one place.
 For instance,

 - Securely import transactions from your bank account

 - Track and reconcile rent payments and expenses

 - Record your mileage

-The app offers a great way to help you find the right tenants right upfront.
-As a real estate investor, I can’t stress this enough.
+The app offers a great way to help you find the right tenants upfront.
+As a real estate investor, I can't stress this enough.
 Read more about the app in this Landlord Studio review.

-It’s imperative you make the right decisions from day one to avoid disaster down the road.
+You must make the right decisions from day one to avoid disaster down the road.
 Landlord Studio is a competitor to the online software called Cozy.

 See Related: Pros and Cons of Renting vs Selling Your Home

 DealCheck is an app that will help you evaluate new real estate investment opportunities.
 It's a one-stop shop to get the answers you need to assess whether or not a property is a good investment opportunity.